Edmonds College Logo

 Credits: 1.0

 Detailed overview of Online Plan Centers.
 Access drawings, specifications, and other bid documents.
-Find unit costs in databases, perform quantity take offs using the online digitizer, copy to estimating spreadsheet.
-Introduction to QuickEye software.
-Recommend completion of CONST 100 and concurrent enrollment in CONST 200 is advised.
+Find unit costs in data bases, perform quantity take offs using the online digitizer, copy to estimating spreadsheet.
+Introduction into QuickEye software.
+Recommend completion of CONST 100 and concurrent enrollment in CONST 200 advised.

 Course Level Objectives